Why we farm

 Who we are

-Margaret River Organic Farmer are Lawson Armstrong, Laura Bailey and our farmily of 3 children.
+The farmily behind Margaret River Organic Farmer are Lawson Armstrong, Laura Bailey and our 3 children.
 We are living our dream on a small farm established in 2015 in the beautiful Margaret River region of Western Australia.
+From this slice of paradise, we are committed to produce good food for our family and yours.

 How we farm

-To rejuvenate our soils, we use organic compost, biodynamic preparations, minerals, brews from MasHumus, and Elaine Ingham inspired compost teas.
-We also practice minimum till and leave pasture residue as mulch cover.
-We aim to create a diverse, perennial pasture.
 We encourage biodiversity and wildlife habitats to restore a more natural ecological balance.
+Happily we've seen the return of species such as Quenda and Western Spinebill.
 A tributary of the Margaret River flows through our property, and it's crucial this water catchment stays clean and free of pollutants.

-We connect with our local community through active membership of groups like Transition Town Margaret River, and we enjoy working alongside our local Shire, where Laura has sat on the Sustainability Advisory Committee since 2013.
-Margaret River Organic Farmer showcase regenerative farming at local events, and we coordinate the popular 'Sustainability Shed' activities at the annual Margaret River Agricultural Show.
+We connect with our local community through membership of groups like Transition Town Margaret River, and we enjoy working alongside our local Shire, where Laura sat on the Sustainability Advisory Committee since 2013.
+We love showcasing regenerative farming at local events, and until recently we coordinated the popular 'Sustainability Shed' activities at the annual Margaret River Agricultural Show.

 While we are not yet certified, we always have & always will go above and beyond the Australian Organic Standards in our practices.